PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 05:43:37
+Last updated: 2024-04-12 05:45:21
-Random Quote: The world is one great web, and no man dare not touch a single strand lest all the others tremble.  -  Illyrio Mopatis
+Random Quote: I will put you under the jail. - Hank Schrader